opetitprestataire/label-studio/docs/source/guide/labeling.md

 ![Gif showing selecting images in grid view](/images/label/bulk-grid-navigating.gif)

+Once selected, click the drop-down menu next to **Label *n* Tasks**.
+Select **Bulk label**.
+This opens a panel with your labeling options (see [above](#Bulk-labeling-panel)).

 !!! info Tip
-    To see additional hotkeys, click the help icon above the task:
+    There are hotkeys for selecting the task, scrolling, zooming, and navigating between tasks.
+To see a list of the available hotkeys, click the help icon above the task:

     ![Screenshot highlighting help icon](/images/label/bulk-hotkeys.png)